 As the CORONA VIRUS Pandemic spread across the United States at the end of March, much of the Country was required to shut down business operations because of governmental stay-at-home orders.
 This required employers to allow workforces to work remotely where possible.
 In addition, employees found themselves required to accommodate their children at home as schools and daycare centers were forced to close their doors.

-Many people who had their primary residences or were domiciled in densely populated areas found themselves moving to secondary home to reduce the risk of exposure to COVID-19 and to have more safe spaces for their children to learn and play.
+Many people who had their primary residences or were domiciled in densely populated areas found themselves moving to a secondary home to reduce the risk of exposure to COVID-19 and to have more safe spaces for their children to learn and play.
 For example, clients who resided in a relatively smaller New York City apartment moved to their larger vacation home in Connecticut, when their employer closed offices and they were required to work remotely.
 Their intention is to move back home when the lockdown orders are lifted, and the employer’s offices are reopened.
 This may not occur until sometime in 2021.

 Unbeknownst to a lot of such taxpayers, they may have unintentionally created a situation in which the income earned may be taxed by both the primary and secondary states.
 This is commonly known as dual or double taxation.